HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 ### Care Gaps Operation
 {:.no_toc}
 A Client, such as a provider, will use the [care-gaps](OperationDefinition-care-gaps.html) operation to request a Colorectal Cancer Screening measure gaps in care report for his/her patients from the Server, such as a payer.
 The provider receives the report from the payer system and notices that the report identifies one of the patients as having an open gap.
-He/she looks at the chart and sees that a colonoscopy was done recently for that patient.
+He/she looks at the chart and sees that a colonoscopy was done previously when the patient had a different payer/insurance.
 He/she then submits a DEQM Data Exchange MeasureReport and the referenced resources required as supporting evidence for the Colorectal Cancer Screening measure to the payer.
 Later, the provider repeats the care-gaps operation for Colorectal Cancer Screening to ensure the open gaps is now closed for that patient.

 The Figure 3-22 shows the workflow for gaps in care.